The Complicated, Generation-Defining History of Woodstock

-On Aug.
-15, 1969, some 500,000 people descended upon Max Yasgur’s farm in Bethel, NY, to take part in one of the most memorable spectacles of the decade.
+Some 500,000 people descended upon Max Yasgur’s farm on Aug.
+15, 1969 in Bethel, N.Y., to take part in one of the most memorable spectacles of the decade.
 Through all the mud, the mayhem, and the music, Woodstock is still remembered as the greatest music festival of all-time.

 It actually began the year before, however, almost 1,300 miles away in South Florida where Brooklyn native Michael Lang had organized the Miami Pop Festival.
 Afterward, Lang returned to New York where he was introduced to the vice president of A&R at Capitol Records, Artie Kornfield.
 The two men began to think up ideas for a new festival in upstate New York, similar to the one Lang had staged in Miami.